Clearing Browser Cache [Windows]

 Note: Alternatively, to the right of the browser URL bar, click the three menu dots > History > History

-2. On the left side of the window, click Clear browsing data
+2. On the left side of the window, click Delete Browsing Data

 4. At the top of the Clear browsing data window, click Advanced